Art by Quiu_bagan

 Steel Skies

-• The Ingwaz Rune (seen above) is considered a mark of Freyr, and represents actualized potential.
+• The Ingwaz Rune (seen above) is considered a mark of Yngvi-Freyr, and represents actualized potential.

 • Hal wore glasses up until awakening his powers in Book VI, which corrected his eyesight in the remaining eye.